-A quick round up of this week’s learning.
+A quick round up of this week’s maths and literacy.

 Have a good weekend

 Have you ever seen Sonny’s stunning graphic art?
 This year he has begun a retelling of Star Wars: Revenge of the Sith using extraordinary characters based on his pet leopard gecko, Buck.